|On this page…|

 In the subsystem mask, initialize the solid parameters.
 Then, in the subsystem dialog box, specify their values.

-Click the Subsystem block and press Ctrl+M to create a subsystem mask.
+Select the Subsystem block and create a subsystem mask, e.g., by pressing Ctrl+M.

-In the Parameters & Dialog tab of the Mask Editor, drag edit boxes inside the Parameters group and specify the following parameters.
+In the Parameters & Dialog tab of the Mask Editor, drag five edit boxes into the Parameters group and specify these parameters.

 In the Initialization tab of the Mask Editor, enter the initialization code for the xsection variable and click OK: